network4dev/n4d/README.md

 # Networking 4 Devs

-This repository holds the sources for the network4dev.net website.
+This repository holds the sources for the <network4dev.net> website.

-## Setting up locally
+# Setting up locally

 To develop locally and build the website as you edit the documentation, here's what you have to do.
-You will need a shell, `git` and `python3`.
+You will need a shell, 'git' and 'python3'.

 ```
 # Create a local project folder